kidle-dev/kidle/docs/userguide.md

 $ kubectl create deploy --replicas=2 --image=stefanprodan/podinfo podinfo
 ```

-Then, create an `IdlingResource` object.
-Here is the most basic form which enables **manual idling of a Deployment**:
+To create an `IdlingResource` object; you can either:

+1. Use the most basic form which enables **manual idling of a Deployment**:

 ```yaml
 apiVersion: kidle.kidle.dev/v1beta1